Poor Man's Bible: Panel painting

 Panel paintings are those done on specially prepared wooden surfaces.
-Before the technique of oil painting was introduced by the Dutch masters of the 15th century, panel paintings was done using tempera, in which powdered colour was mixed with egg yolk.
-It was applied on a white ground, the colours being built up in layers, with tiny brushstrokes, the details often finished with gold leaf.
+Before the technique of oil painting was introduced by the Dutch masters of the 15th century, panel paintings was done using tempera, in which powdered color was mixed with egg yolk.
+It was applied on a white ground, the colors being built up in layers, with tiny brushstrokes, the details often finished with gold leaf.

 With the invention of oil painting and its introduction to Italy and other countries of Europe, it became easier to create large works of art.

 In the 1st century a similar technique was employed in Egypt to paint funerary portraits.
 Many of these remain in excellent condition.
 Tempera panels were a common art form in the Byzantine world and are the preferred method for creating icons.
 Because the method was very meticulous, tempera paintings are often small, and were frequently grouped into a single unit with hinged sections, known as a diptych, triptych or polyptych, depending on its number of parts.
 Some large altarpiece paintings exist, particularly in Italy where, in the 13th century, Duccio di Buoninsegna, Cimabue and Giotto created the three magnificent Madonnas that now hang in the Uffizi Gallery, but were once housed in the churches of Florence.

-With the development of oil painting, oil on panel began to replace tempera as a favoured method of enhancing a church.
-The oil paint lent itself to a richer and deeper quality of colour than tempera, and permitted the painting of textures in ways that were highly realistic.
+With the development of oil painting, oil on panel began to replace tempera as a favored method of enhancing a church.
+The oil paint lent itself to a richer and deeper quality of color than tempera, and permitted the painting of textures in ways that were highly realistic.